A Final Voyage On Portugal’s The Presidential Train

 It was served alongside the first course, Scarlet Prawn with White Bean.
 The prawn was from the southern Algarve region and the humble white bean is a staple in many of Portugal’s traditional stew.

 Here, they are both presented very simply.
-The prawn was soft and sweet and the texture was so delicate, but still had a firm bite to it.
+The prawn was soft and sweet and the texture was delicate, but still had a firmness to it.
 The beans were prepared in a way that reminded me of risotto.
-I could have easily eaten a dozen more of these prawns.
+I could have easily eaten a dozen more of these prawns alone.

 Next was a 2018 Niepoort Vinhas Velhas Bairrada.
 I really liked this white and found it very crisp with both fruit and floral notes, acidic but not in an overly sharp way.

 The second course was a cod neck with “couscous.”
-Bacalhau (dried and salted cod) is a staple of a food as you can find in Portugal and can be prepared in so many ways that chefs have no shortage of methods of preparing and serving it.
+Bacalhau (dried and salted cod) is a staple of the Portuguese dining repertoire and the local chefs have come up with many creative ways of preparing and serving it.

-The “couscous” of the dish was a take on the grain but in a very rustic and creamy way giving a bit of textural contrast to the more firm but melt in your mouth tender cod.
-The whole dish was topped with a savory foam.
+The “couscous” of the dish was a rustic take on the grain with a creamy contrast to the tender cod.
+The whole dish was topped with a savory foam and micro greens.

 Using The Same Toilet As Queen Elizabeth

 With a few glasses of wine already in me, it was time to excuse myself to visit the restroom.
-Relieving oneself on a moving train in an always too tight and always too dank smelling toilet is rarely something to look forward to, but not on The Presidential Train.
+Relieving oneself on a moving train is rarely something to look forward to, but not on The Presidential Train.

 And it wasn’t just the toilet.
-These original details were everywhere on the train and helped to really sell the feeling of traveling back in time.
+These original details were everywhere on the train and helped to add to the feeling of traveling back in time.

-I definitely stood there imagining how Queen Elizabeth II probably once stood to wash her hands in the very same small restroom before making her way through the corridors back to her seat.
+I tried to imagine how Queen Elizabeth II might have once stood in the same spot to wash her hands before making her way through the very corridors back to her seat.

 A Showcase of Portugal’s Finest Flavors (Part II)

 For our third course, we had Kid Goat and Potato.
 This was my favorite dish of the meal.
-The meat was tender and rich with a jus that brought out the slight gaminess in the thin layer of fat on the goatling.
+The goatling meat simply melted and the rich jus helped accentuate the gaminess in the thin layer of fat.

-We had also moved to the red wines now with a 2019 Niepoort Charme.
-I found this wine to drink very much like some of my favorite Cabernet Francs in the way it’s complex but very smooth.
-A robust wine with notes of fruit, but not in a too sweet way.
+With the goat, we had moved onto the red wines starting with a 2019 Niepoort Charme.
+I found the wine to be similar to Cabernet Francs in the way that it has a complex mouthfeel and drinks very smooth.
+A robust wine with notes of fruit, but not overly sweet.

-I noted that we each had at least 6 glasses of wine by this point and it was only 1:35 pm when we pulled in the town of Regua and the sort of halfway point before reaching Quinta Do Vesuvio.
+Somehow, we had at least 6 glasses of wine by this point and it was only 1:35 pm when we pulled in the town of Regua, one of the gateway towns to the Douro Valley.

-It was also during our little stop that chefs Diogo and Oscar came out to mingle with the guests.
-I loved their playful energy and was glad to be able to personally express my appreciation for their dishes.
-It was also a nice little break before dessert.
+Chefs Diogo and Oscar took a break from the kitchen and came out to mingle with the guests.
+I loved their playful energy and was glad to be able to personally express my appreciation.

 World Class Staff

-That’s the best way to describe it.
-I’ve been lucky to experience some amazing world class service around the world, but in some places, it can feel very old-fashioned or formal or even cold.
+I’ve been lucky to experience some amazing world class service in different countries, but it can sometimes feel very old-fashioned or too formal.

 This is very much a testament to the type of people The Presidential Train brings on board.

 São Pedro Velho Strawberries and Basil.
-The name gives only a hint to the composition of the dish, but what came out was a visual delight that equally teased the palate with so many different ingredients and flavor.
+The name is an understatement of the dish.
+What came out was a visual delight that teased the palate with a surprisingly variety of flavors and texture.
 Sweet, tart, creamy, refreshing, and crunchy only sort of describe how everything comes together.

 This was a fun dish.

-I learned here that a crusted port is a blend 2-3 ports that are then matured.
-They compare well with vintage ports.
+And it was paired with a Niepoort Bioma Crusted port, which is usually a blend of 2-3 ports that are then matured.
+They share similarities with vintage ports.
 Both leave sediments at the bottom of the bottle which adds to the character and profile of the wine.
 And both are rarer in production than your normal port.

 The Man Behind The Presidential Train

-One of the unique aspect of the The Presidential Train is that man behind the whole concept, Gonçalo, goes on every journey with the passengers.
-Early on, he stopped by our cabin for a welcome onto the train introduction.
+One of the unique aspect of The Presidential Train is that man behind the curtain, Gonçalo, joins on every journey with the passengers.
+Early on, he stopped by our cabin a welcome introduction.
 During lunch, he was going between the two dining carriages and chatting with the guests.

 Moments later, we pulled up to Vesuvio station.
-The meal was timed to finish at the perfect moment.
-Here, I was actually relieved to get out and stretch the legs after a full 3 hour meal (we never actually returned to our cabin once lunch started).
+The meal was timed to finish at the exact moments of arrival.
+It was nice to stretch the legs after a full three hour meal.

-Following Gonçalo, we get to a picturesque vineyard that could easily be straight out of Italy.
-Here, he gave us a little history about the train and the winery before taking us to the estate.
+Following Gonçalo, we walk to picturesque vineyard that reminded me of the Tuscan countrysides of Italy.
+Here, he gave a little history about the train and the winery before we continued on towards the estate.

 Experiencing Quinta Do Vesuvio